Warryoz/reaction-time-test-angular/README.md

-# HUman Reaction Time Test
+# Human Reaction Time Test

-### Prove your reaction with this funny test!
+### Prove your reaction time with this fun test!